WritheM/janus/README.md

 ### Directory Mounting
 To use Janus, you must mount your project directory to the `/app` directory in the container.
 This is where your bot's code will reside.

-### Environment Variable
+### Environment Variables

 The entry point of the bot is expected to be a file named `entry.js` by default.
-However, you can override this default by setting an environment variable `BOT_FILE`.
+However, you can override this default by setting the environment variable `BOT_FILE`.
 For example, if your bot's entry file is `discord.js`, you can set the environment variable accordingly.

+export BOT_FILE=discord.js

+#### Enabling Polling

+To enable file change detection with polling (useful for mounted NFS volumes), you can set the environment variable `POLLING` to `true`.
+By default, polling is disabled.

+export POLLING=true

+Example usage to run the container with these environment variables:

+docker run -e BOT_FILE=discord.js -e POLLING=true -v /path/to/host/directory:/app <image-name>

 ### Running the Container
 Here is an example of how to run the Janus container with the necessary configurations: